zww-4855/ACESII_Development/NLSCCcodes/README.md

 ## Sub-Directories

-* **NLSCCenergy** - Contains the custom software to perform NLS-CCSD and NLS-MBPT(2)
+* **NLSCCenergy** - Contains the custom software to perform NLS-CCSD and NLS-MBPT(2).
+Important subroutines are as follows:
+    1. NLSCCenergy.F - Driver program that interfaces to ACESII in order to perform NLS-CCSD or NLS-MBPT(2).
+Harvests the T1, T2, and W integrals from ACESII output files using standard ACESII subroutines 'GETALL' and 'GETLST'.
+Calls ACESII subroutine 'TENER' to compute total ground state correlation energy, and its decomposition according to all alpha, all beta, of alpha-beta contribution.
+Then uses info from 'QMcenter' and 'nbocenters' to determine the correlation energy with respect to only QM1.

+    2. totalEnergy.F - Decomposes the correlation energy according to NLMO.

 * **eomccs** - Contains the custom software to perform NLS-CIS calculations for a UHF reference.
+Important subroutines are as follows:
+     1. eomccs.F - Driver program that calls existing ACESII subroutines to build the full CIS matrix, and then modifies it according to NLS scheme.
+     2. createCISmat.F - Subroutine that checks the correct CIS matrix is being used.
+     3. nlscisZ.F - Applies the NLS scheme to CIS matrix; zero out rows/columns where occupeid indices i,j not in QM1.
+     4. ReduceCISmat.F - Removes the rows/columns of CIS matrix that are 0, then diagonalizes the resulting NLS-CIS matrix.

 * **include** - Contains ACESII header files needed in order to successfully compile the NLS executables

-* **lib** - Contains compiled static libraries that are needed in order to successfully compile the NLS executables

-* partitionQMs - Custom software to automate fragmentation of a molecule into logical subunits given an input geometry.
+* **partitionQMs** - Custom software to automate fragmentation of a molecule into logical subunits given an input geometry.